SalomePlatform/adao/doc/en/examples.rst

 All these scripts can then be used to define the ADAO case with external data definition by Python script files.
-It is entirely similar to the method described in the `Building a simple estimation case with external data definition by scripts`_ previous section.
+It is entirely similar to the method described in the `Building an estimation case with external data definition by scripts`_ previous section.
 For each variable to be defined, we select the "*Script*" option of the "*FROM*" keyword, which leads to a "*SCRIPT_DATA/SCRIPT_FILE*" entry in the tree.
 For the "*ObservationOperator*" keyword, we choose the "*ScriptWithOneFunction*" form and keep the default differential increment.